72 Hour DOT Inspection

 Written by Nick Webster

-Everything on trucks and drivers is subject to inspection.
-From Electronic Logging Device (ELD) compliance to their tires, exhausts, suspensions, brakes, lights and more.
+Everything on trucks and drivers is subject to inspection, from Electronic Logging Device (ELD) compliance to their tires, exhausts, suspensions, brakes, lights, and more.
 Don't get caught by surprise.
 Make sure your vehicle is in tip-top shape before DOT Week!
 Read here about Starting a Trucking Company Correctly.

 How DOT Week Can Influence Truckload Capacity

-In 2021, the Commercial Vehicle Safety Alliance conducted more than 40,000 inspections during the 72 hour inspection process.
+In 2021, the Commercial Vehicle Safety Alliance conducted more than 40,000 inspections during the 72-hour inspection process.
 Of these, 16.5 percent were identified as vehicle out-of-service violations and 5.3 percent as driver out-of-service violations.
 This underscores the importance of driving safety and compliance with applicable regulations for commercial vehicles and their drivers.
 Driver Vehicle Inspection Reports!

-What Can I Expect at the 72 Hour DOT Inspection?
+What Can I Expect at the 72-Hour DOT Inspection?

 Even after the inspection period ends at 12:01 on Friday, some drivers may still choose to take time off, meaning market normalcy won't return immediately.
 So it pays to plan ahead and allow extra time when scheduling shipments during this busy period.
 With a little prior planning and preparedness, you can keep your freight moving smoothly despite any potential roadblocks.
 Visit DOT Authority Package, Tips to prepare for 2023 DOT Week filings in minutes.
-How to get Oregon Trip And Fuel Permit?
+How to get an Oregon Trip And Fuel Permit?

 What Can Shippers Do To Reduce DOT Week Disruptions?